RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Invaders From Space/Invaders From Space.md

 + Test out your hippo code.
 You should see a new hippo clone appear every few seconds, each moving at its own speed.

 	![screenshot](invaders-hippo-test.png)

++ Test your laser cannon.
+If you hit a hippo, does it vanish?

 + When a hippo touches your spaceship, we need to make the spaceship explode!
 To do this, first make sure that your spaceship has 2 costumes called 'normal' and 'hit'.